ninopint01/light-dark-mode/README.md

 # light-dark-mode

- Demonstration of switching between light and dark mode
+Demonstration of switching between light and dark mode and saving into cookie.